rexyanggalaputra/Diabetes-Classification/README.md

 * Scaling

-Scaling is used to normalize the data because in the dataset column there are differences in the numerical scale units
+Scaling is used to normalize the data because in the dataset column there are differences in the numerical scale units.

 ![scaling](https://user-images.githubusercontent.com/85033777/144687147-7a55196a-6dc5-4862-9010-d0aea4af4970.png)